tundish/blathnaid/blathnaid/book/chapters.rst

 The next morning Jack felt he urgently needed to find the Master of Smiths, so he was out again early to see his friend Fell.

 He in his turn had been eager to check the Trivet and its third set of markings.
 After applying some paste, and rubbing with a cloth, he could make out its meaning.
-"This one reads **Cognition**", he declared.
+“This one reads **Cognition** ”, he declared.

 Cutlers
 -------